earthstar-project/earthstar-cli/README.md

 Usage: earthstar [options] [command]

 Options:
   -h, --help                                        display help for command

 Commands:
-  generate-author <shortname>                  Generate and print a new author keypair with
+  generate-author <shortname>                       Generate and print a new author keypair
-                                               the given 4-letter shortname
-  create-workspace <dbFilename> <workspace>    Create a new sqlite database file to hold a
-                                               given workspace
-  info <dbFilename>                            Report basic info about the workspace pairs <dbFilename>                           Show paths and values paths <dbFilename>                           List the paths documents <dbFilename>                       List the documents in a workspace including
+                                                    with the given 4-letter shortname create-workspace <dbFilename> <workspaceAddress>  Create a new sqlite database file to hold a given workspace info <dbFilename>                                 Report basic info about the workspace pairs <dbFilename>                                Show paths and values paths <dbFilename>                                List the paths documents <dbFilename>                            List the documents in a workspace including history documents values <dbFilename>                               List the values in a workspace (sorted by their path) authors <dbFilename>                              List the authors in a workspace set <dbFilename> <authorFile> <key> <value>       Set a value at a path.  authorFile should be a JSON file holding a keypair. sync <dbOrUrl1> <dbOrUrl2>                        Sync between two local files and/or remote servers. help [command]                                    display help for command
-                                               history documents
-  values <dbFilename>                          List the values in a workspace (sorted by
-                                               their path)
-  authors <dbFilename>                         List the authors in a workspace set <dbFilename> <authorFile> <key> <value>  Set a value at a path.  authorFile should be
-                                               a JSON file.
-  help [command]                               display help for command
 ```